 Lastly, as a bonus, any processing-related procedure can be implemented by a chatbot UI design using a series of automated just-press-yes-till-you-hit-finish types of guidance.
 This is best showcased for queries with multiple steps but should be sophisticated enough to be different with each request and each user.
 For instance, when processing most types of individual banking transactions.

-This type of elementary optimization in chatbot UI design is exactly what changes the game for many customer service-related industries.
-The fact that, without even remembering technical instructions or memorizing buttons, you can simply “talk” to a chatbot, and it will still complete the otherwise complicated transaction without so much fuss makes it feel much cleaner.
+This type of elementary optimization in chatbot UI design is exactly what changes the game for many customer service-related industries like insurance.
+The fact that, without even remembering technical instructions or memorizing buttons, you can simply “talk” to a chatbot, and it will still complete the otherwise complicated transaction without so much fuss makes the chatbot’s UI design feel much cleaner.

 If we follow our previous “visual information overload” element, the additional steps could even be more functional for users who can utilize this data professionally.
-Accountants and other financial specialists typically come to mind.
+Accountants and other financial specialists using chatbots like EVA typically come to mind.

 Bonus points if the chatbot UI can go beyond visual elements and provide the very same procedure in a clear and crisp voice!